Blue-Eyes-FrontEnd-Dragon/Natours/README.md

 ## Sizing Tips

 If we set our global <code>font-size</code> to 10px we know 1 rem is exactly 10px, this helps when changing font-sizes throughout the application.

+## BEM

+Block Element Modifier is a pattern which allows us to quickly see relations in our HTML.
+The B is the Block, this is the main item of the block, for instance in our header this would be the header class.
+We then have our elements, these are items which do not make sense in a standalone context, we would write this as <code>header__logo-box</code> for example.

+An example of a block could be any element which makes sense in it's own context, for instance, our <code>heading-primary</code> could be used elsewhere, in this case it makes sense in it's own context and can be defined as it's own block.

+Finally, we have modifiers, modifiers are anything which modify the base version of a block, in this instance we have <code>heading-primary-main</code> which modifies <code>heading-primary</code>.